AntoineDidisheim/didipack/README.md

 ## parameters
 This function is here to create a basis for the parameters class of the whole project.

-The demo_params.py file contains an illustration/tutorial on how to use the params class in your projects
+The demo_params.py file contains an illustration/tutorial on how to use the params class in your projects.